leiway-info/fig4science/README.md

 # fig4science
-It provides a simple way to plot pretty figures that are ready for scientific publication and presentation.
+It provides a simple way to plot figures that are ready for scientific publication and presentation.
 It is based on Matplotlib.

 1. It supports subplots.
 2. It is mainly for plotting lines.